Collect 8 points per £1 on your baby shop with Boots Parenting Club.

 Common feeding problems in infants

 Feeding your baby should be among the most rewarding of times as a parent.
 So when it doesn't go smoothly, it can be distressing for baby and stressful for you.
 Discover our tips that can help with some of the most common feeding problems.
-For further guidance, speak to your Boots pharmacist, health visitor or GP.
+For further guidance, speak to your Boots pharmacist, health advisor or GP.

 If your baby is healthy but cries excessively, they could have colic.
 Flatulence, a flushed face, clenched fists and drawing knees up to the chest are other signs.